 The current practice in the development of power electronics of all kinds is to optimize component, circuit and system development one after the other.
 This eventually leads to reduced performance, as this approach neglects the impacts of interactions between the elements.
 By jointly developing GaN devices, packages, drivers and circuits, it is possible to gain evidence-based insights into performance, efficiency and dimensions achievable in moving from SiC to GaN power electronics.

-Researchers from imec, Leuven University and industrial partners with expertise in software, drivers and circuit manufacturing will collaborate to innovate end-to-end GaN solutions for a set of common reference circuits.
+Researchers from imec/EnergyVille, Leuven University and industrial partners with expertise in software, drivers and circuit manufacturing will collaborate to innovate end-to-end GaN solutions for a set of common reference circuits.
 This innovation is made possible through imec’s GaN technology platform, which enables the SloGaN consortium to develop application-specific power switch designs.

 The consortium’s five key innovation goals are: